The Guide to Creating Marketing Personas for Your Nonprofit

 Personas help organizations narrow down their target audience and delve deeper into their needs.
 You can fine-tune your marketing strategies by anchoring them to your audience’s real, living needs or desires, rather than throwing out messaging that’s too vague, too robotic, or that simply misses the mark.

-Why are personas important to nonprofits?
+Why are donor personas important to nonprofits?

-In the world of nonprofits, however, growth metrics are more often tied to engagement, membership and donations.
+In the world of nonprofits, growth metrics are often tied to engagement, membership and donations.
 And, let’s face it, you can’t always get everything done with wide-net fundraisers.
 The most successful nonprofits have a well curated group of donors, folks with whom they have cultivated and retained long term relationships.
 In other words, a smaller net with maximized returns.

 To strike the right balance between seeing your stakeholders as partners and recognizing them as consumers, you should first understand which audience is most aligned with your mission, and who will push for your organization to succeed.